-The Samsung Galaxy S10 is the best all-round Android phone you can buy in 2019 thanks to an excellent display, strong camera and a host of exciting features.
-It doesn’t set the standard for areas such as camera performance or battery life, but as a complete package nobody will be left wanting more.
+The Samsung Galaxy S10 is the best Android phone you can buy today. it has an excellent OLED display, strong camera and a host of new additions.
+It doesn’t set the standard for areas such as camera quality or battery life, but as a complete package nobody will be left wanting more.
 I’m sure that’s exactly what Samsung was aiming for.

 - A lovely screen that’s fantastic for video